OpenNews/srccon-2022/scholarships.md

 The tickets are for:

-* Anyone in the journalism-tech community who is unable to purchase a ticket to attend, in particular laid-off, unemployed, and freelance journalists
+* Anyone in the journalism-tech community who is unable to purchase a ticket to attend—in particular laid-off, unemployed, and freelance journalists.
 * Tickets are prioritized for members of communities underrepresented in journalism and technology, such as journalists of color, and journalists from smaller and non-coastal newsrooms.

 The stipends are for:

-* Anyone eligible for a ticket, whose time to participate or facilitate is otherwise not compensated, or who need to pay for support so that they can participate, such as because of caregiving responsibilities.
+* Anyone eligible for a ticket, whose employers aren't compensating them for the time they spend participating, or for people who need to pay for support such as caregiving so they can participate.

 ## How to apply